The Powerpuff Girls: Bad Mojo Jojo

-The Powerpuff Girls: Bad Mojo Jojo is a 2000 2D platform game developed by Sennari Interactive and published by Bay Area Multimedia for the Game Boy Color.
-It is based on the Powerpuff Girls, a cartoon series on Cartoon Network.
+The Powerpuff Girls: Bad Mojo Jojo is a 2000 platform game developed by Sennari Interactive and published by Bay Area Multimedia for the Game Boy Color.
+It is based on Cartoon Network animated series The Powerpuff Girls.

 Bad Mojo Jojo is the first game of a three-game series, which includes The Powerpuff Girls: Paint the Townsville Green and The Powerpuff Girls: Battle HIM.
 Players can trade character cards across versions when linked together with the Game Boy Color's Game Link Cable accessory.

 Gameplay

 The Powerpuff Girls: Bad Mojo Jojo follows Blossom, the leader of the Powerpuff Girls, as she fights Mojo Jojo and his henchmen.
 Blossom can fly, but only for a short period of time.
 GameSpot cites this as a key problem, as whenever Blossom falls into water, she not only dies, but any progress in collecting required trinkets throughout the level is reset to nothing.

 Reception

 The game was a failure critically.
 IGN gave the game a 5.0, and wrote that, "It really boils down to a game where you fly around and collect icons thrown in different parts of the levels."
 GameSpot rated the game a 3.2 ("bad" rating), and reported, "Even younger players will find the game to be little more than an exercise in frustration."